madcampos/madcampos/src/content/blog/2023/06/web-components-basics.md

 You can check out the full code on CodePen: https://codepen.io/madcampos/pen/WNxYoPv

-<codepen-embbed title="Dad Jokes - Infinite Scroller" href="https://codepen.io/madcampos/pen/WNxYoPv"></codepen-embbed>
+<codepen-embed title="Dad Jokes - Infinite Scroller" href="https://codepen.io/madcampos/pen/WNxYoPv"></codepen-embed>

 I intentionally left styling and some complexities related to components to make the post brief and easy to follow.
 The API is extremely powerful and let's us do a lot... but that is for [other posts](/blog/2023/07/tabs-web-component/).